kc-z-e-n/PopcornTogether/README.md

 ### User stories
 - As a user who wants to find a movie that fits my mood and preferences today, I want to be able to type genres and other search criterias.
 I want to use the search bar to find movies that apply.
+- As a user who wants to easily and purposefully discover new movies to watch, based on specific categories provided.
 - As a user who wants to see if a movie is worth watching or not.
 - As a user who wants to remember what kind of movies I have watched and also want to watch.
 - As a user who wants to see what my friends are watching, I want to add them to my friends list to keep track and stay connected with them.